Spiderpig86/coronavirus-us-api/README.md

 Since **coronavirus-us-api** is powered by FastAPI, the API specification strictly follows the [OpenAPI](https://swagger.io/docs/specification/about/) standard.
 The JSON file for this API can be found [here](https://coronavirus-us-api.herokuapp.com/openapi.json).

-The API documentation comes in two flavors:
+The API documentation comes in three flavors:

 - [Swagger](https://coronavirus-us-api.herokuapp.com/) - standard way to test out the endpoints.
 - [Redoc](https://coronavirus-us-api.herokuapp.com/doc) - mobile friendly documentation.
+- [RapidAPI](https://rapidapi.com/Spiderpig86/api/coronavirus-us-api) - documentation and testing managed by RapidAPI.

 ## Data Sources